 If you are seeking a career as a commercial airline pilot, it is possible to work towards the ‘frozen’ Air Transport Pilot’s Licence (fATPL) as part of this course.

-Many graduates have moved on to have careers with employers such as:
+Many graduates have moved on to have careers with employers and sectors such as:

 Your tuition fees, how to pay, and other costs to consider.

 |UK fees (applies to Channel Islands, Isle of Man and Republic of Ireland)|

 |Year in industry fee||£1,850|